The Clause

 effect

-Hamlet wanted to kill his uncle so that his father's murder would be avenged.
+wanted to kill his uncle so that his father's murder would be avenged.

-The adverb clause answers the question "with what goal/result?".
+The adverb clause answers the question "with what

 time

-After Hamlet's uncle Claudius married Hamlet's mother, Hamlet wanted to kill him.
+Hamlet's uncle Claudius married Hamlet's mother,

-The adverb clause answers the question "when?".
-Note the change in word order -- an adverb clause can often appear either before or after the main part of the sentence.
+the change in word order -- an adverb clause can often appear either before or

 place

-Where the whole Danish court was assembled, Hamlet ordered a play in an attempt to prove his uncle's guilt.
+the whole Danish court was assembled, Hamlet ordered a play

 The adverb clause answers the question "where?".